 When off the rack, the Tandem truly felt like a dedicated book-bag.
 Magnets located on the back panel clip together and shrink the profile to feel more like one bag instead of two.
 There is no shortage of extra pockets and sleeves in these dual saddlebag panniers.
 However, we would've liked to see more reflective materials, considering the bag itself is already so dark.

-At $130, this was one of the highest-priced panniers in the review.
+This was one of the highest-priced panniers in the review.
 When compared to the other high-cost panniers, we don't feel that the Tandem offers the same quality or durability.
 Thus, we don't believe that this model has a notable value.

 This saddlebag style model would be a great option for someone looking for a pannier that works as a shoulder bag just as well as it sits on your rack.
 Though, because of its low security and waterproofing, we wouldn't recommend the Tandem for any hardcore cyclists looking to take their gear on extended tours.